-If you’re in the ecommerce industry, advertising on Amazon is your best bet for maximizing your revenue.
-So to help you start advertising on Amazon, we’ve created this simplified guide that fleshes out each type of ad you can run on Amazon and some of their best practices.
-Read on to learn how to advertise on the eCommerce platform in 2019.
+To help you get started advertising on Amazon, we've created this simple guide that fleshes out each type of ad you can run on Amazon and some of their best practices.
+Read on to learn how to advertise on the ecommerce platform in 2020.

 Amazon Advertising Strategy